dram/trealla/FEATURES.md

 parent.

 Each process has access to it's own private dictionary (as described above).
 It is lock-free, in-memory and fast.
-For a shared-dictionary use the KV-store (described below).

 A process name may be any grounded term.